 Certain things make an alcohol problem more likely.
 These are called risk

 Risk factors include:footnote 2

 Just because you have risk factors for alcohol problems

 doesn't mean you'll have a drinking problem.
 A person who has many risk factors

-won't always develop alcoholism.
-And a person with no risk factors can become
+won't always become dependent on alcohol.
+And a person who has no risk factors can become

 dependent on alcohol.